The Town of Cheshire

 The Collection does not include all events that occurred in town.
 In some cases there are gaps of many years between articles.
 The intent of the collection is twofold.
 It partially fills a gap that exists regarding newspaper archives, and it provides information to family history researchers about ancestors who at one time lived in Cheshire.

 Please note: The articles are protected by copyright laws and may not be used without the permission of the provider.

-What is available here is only a sample from that index.
 When completed, the index will contain the names of persons whose obituaries appeared in the Herald from 1953 to the present.
 In the meantime, the Reference Librarians will respond to email or telephone requests for obituaries for inquiries regarding individuals not yet indexed.

 How to order copies of articles.

 Cheshire Public Library will email copies of newspaper articles or obituaries listed in the online indexes upon request.
 To order copies, email the complete citation as found in the index.
 SEE OUR EMAIL FORM BELOW.
 Any questions?
 Contact the library at 203-272-2245, extension 4.

 Please Note – The information within the email must include the complete citation to the requested information.